DataDog/apm-transport-stress-tests/README.md

 The secondary goal is to understand potential span/data loss per language and transport.

 The worst result would be application crashing behavior.
-We guard against this by watching for any non-graceful exits and failing the ./run.sh script if they are detected.
+We guard against this by watching for any non-graceful exits and failing the `./run.sh` script if they are detected.
 If there is a graceful exit, we can expect that the metrics reported are reliable.

 ### Spammers and the Agent

-Each language has a `spammer` application defined in the corresponding language folder (./languages).
+Each language has a `spammer` application defined in the corresponding language folder (`./languages`).

 The spammer application is ultimately a script that runs until SIGINT is received.
 Approximately every millisecond, a trace is created with that tracer's manual instrumentation API.
 The tracer is configured with the variables needed to enable either UDS or TCPIP depending on the ./run.sh parameters.

-There is a single `spammer` container which is measured/observed and the logs are saved to a shared volume.
+There is a single `spammer` container which is measured and the logs are saved to a shared volume.
 There are many `concurrent-spammer` containers which are responsible for generating load for that language against the Agent.

 Both the `spammer` and `concurrent-spammer` use the same image defined by the language's Dockerfile.